 COMP tokens are distributed to Compound users each time they interact with the protocol.
 There’s a maximum supply of 10 million COMP tokens with 42% of that supply to be distributed among the protocol’s users in a four-year span starting from June 2020.

-Compound is backed by some notable investors such as Andreessen Horowitz, Bain Capital Ventures, Coinbase, Paradigm, Polychain Capital, and Dragonfly Capital.
+Compound is backed by notable investors such as Andreessen Horowitz, Bain Capital Ventures, Coinbase, Paradigm, Polychain Capital, and Dragonfly Capital.
 The project raised over $33 million in funding in two investment rounds held in 2018 and 2019.

-As long as Compound protocol is governed by the community, any upcoming changes and improvements are preceded by a discussion and a vote on the Compound governance panel.
+Since Compound protocol is governed by the community, any upcoming changes and improvements are preceded by a discussion and a vote on the Compound governance panel.